 Revelation Chapter 19: the real "Armageddon" prophecy, plus the ultimate celebration in Heaven, the marriage of the Lamb, and the defeat and destruction of the Messiah’s enemies, including Antimessiah and the False Prophet

-Then, during the ten “Days of Awe,” the “last plagues” of the Wrath of Yahuah are poured out on the earth dwellers (cf. 15:1), and the faith of the intermediates (nominal Israelites and Yahuah-fearing but unsaved Gentiles) is severely tested.
+Then, during the ten “Days of Awe,” the “last plagues”—the plagues of the Wrath of Elohim ("God")—will be poured out on the earth dwellers (cf. 15:1; 16:1), and the faith of the intermediates (nominal Israelites and Yehovah-fearing but unsaved Gentiles) will be severely tested (3:10).

-At Yom Kippur (the Day of Atonement), also called Yom haPeduth (the Day of Redemption), the Shofar haGadol (the Great Trumpet) is blown to gather in those who have, by the mercy of Yahuah, survived the plagues of the bowls of His wrath.
-On this day, the King pardons the “sheep” of Israel and the nations (those who have remained faithful to Yahuah and have not taken the mark of Antimessiah during the Great Tribulation), allowing them to enter the millennial Messianic Kingdom.
-Yom Kippur is also, like Yom Teruah, celebrated as a Day of Judgment (Yom haDin) on which the unfaithful “goats” are sentenced to “everlasting fire” and destroyed (cf. Matthew 25:32-34, 41).
+At Yom Kippur (the Day of Atonement), also called Yom haPeduth (the Day of Redemption), the Shofar haGadol (the Great Trumpet) will be blown to gather in those who have, by the mercy of Yah, survived the plagues of the bowls of His Wrath.
+On this day, the King will pardon the “sheep” of Israel and the nations (those who have remained faithful to Yehovah and have not taken the mark of Antimessiah during the Great Tribulation nor have fallen away during the Days of Awe), allowing them to enter the millennial Messianic Kingdom.
+Yom Kippur is also, like Yom Teruah, celebrated as a Day of Judgment (Yom haDin), the rehearsal of the day of the final judgment at the end of the Millennium when the unfaithful “goats” will be banished to “everlasting fire” (cf. Matthew 25:32-34, 41; Revelation 20:12, 15).